DataDog/documentation/content/en/agent/guide/private-link.md

 _Available for Agent 6.14+_

-To forward your logs to Datadog using this new VPC endpoint, you need to set up `pvtlink.logs.datadoghq.com` as your new log destination:
+To forward your logs to Datadog using this new VPC endpoint, configure `pvtlink.logs.datadoghq.com` as your new log destination:

 **Using the Datadog Agent**: